 Another Memorial Cup winner was recognized for his achievements in December.
 Goaltender Tristan Jarry, who won in 2014 with the Edmonton Oil Kings, was the league’s Second Star of the Month leading all netminders with eight wins, three shutouts, and a goals-against-average of 1.54 for the Pittsburgh Penguins.
 His shutout streak of 173:06 established a new franchise record.

 Milestone marks were also achieved in December in the form of Joe Thornton (Soo Greyhounds) of the San Jose Sharks becoming just the 12th player in NHL history to play 1,600 games.
-Eric Staal (Peterborough Petes) hit the 1,000 point mark with the Minnesota Wild, and Marc-Edouard (Quebec Remparts) played in his 1,000th game with the San Jose Sharks.
+Eric Staal (Peterborough Petes) hit the 1,000 point mark with the Minnesota Wild, and Marc-Edouard Vlasic (Quebec Remparts) played in his 1,000th game with the San Jose Sharks.

 Yandle’s 831st consecutive game put him in sole possession of the league’s fourth longest iron man streak, while Nikita Kucherov (Rouyn-Noranda Huskies) recorded his 500th career point for the Tampa Bay Lightning with his 300th career assist.
 Stanley Cup champion Alex Pietrangelo (Barrie Colts) also set a St. Louis Blues franchise record for defencemen with 326 assists.